Dental Health Services

 Oral Health Education

-This program has been designed to educate school children grades K, 1st, and 3rd about the importance of proper oral health habits and provide programming that will motivate them to practice these habits throughout their lifetime.
-Program materials include: teacher guides, activity sheets, a video, oral health kits with toothbrush and paste, brushing charts, stickers, leaflets, and posters.
-This program will help children become aware that with proper personal and professional care, their teeth can last a lifetime.
+This program has been designed to educate school children grades K, 1st, 2nd and 3rd about the importance of proper oral health habits and provide programming that will motivate them to practice these habits throughout their lifetime.
+Program materials are disseminated to the teachers of K, 1st, 2nd, and 3rd grade classes in Ottawa County Schools via email.
+The program supplies the education materials to the teachers to properly educate their students on oral healthcare.
+Interactive materials are utilized that make it fun for the students to learn.
+The dental health materials will allow the teachers to help their students become aware that with proper personal and professional care, their teeth can last a lifetime.

 Holland, MI 49424